 Location: Lwala, Kenya

-Health eVillages and Vodafone Americas Foundation also helped to fund the building of an internet tower that brings wireless connection to the entire hospital.
-In addition, Health eVillages assisted in the expansion of the hospital that has added 1,500 square feet of new in-patient and exam space as well as 6,000 square feet of housing space for clinicians to stay on site during their off hours in case of emergencies.
+Health eVillages and Vodafone Americas Foundation also funded the construction of an internet tower that brings wireless connection to the entire hospital.
+In addition, Health eVillages made a grant to enable the expansion of the hospital that has added 1,500 square feet of new in-patient and exam space as well as 6,000 square feet of staff housing, as well as the purchase of their “Health eVehicle” for transport of personnel, patients and supplies.

 Since 2017, Health eVillages has provided 175 new tablets to support Lwala’s nutritional education program that was launched in partnership with the Tramuto Foundation.
 These tablets are given to community health workers who are responsible for screening for malnutrition and enrolling families into a gardening for nutrition education program.
 As of 2018, 673 clients have been enrolled in Lwala’s nutrition initiative.

 Health eVillages plans to continue to support Lwala Community Hospital and its Community Health Workers in 2019 by deploying an additional 130 tablets.
 These will be used to help screen more children and families for severe malnutrition and to expand outreach to expecting mothers, to avoid and address pregnancy complications and bring more healthy babies into the world.